Guide for Authors

 These articles typically include randomized trials, intervention studies, studies of screening and diagnostic tests, laboratory and animal studies, cohort studies, cost-effectiveness analyses, case-control studies, and surveys with high response rates, which represent new and significant contributions to the field.

 Section headings should be: Abstract, Introduction, Methods, Results, Discussion, Conflicts of Interest Statement (if any), Acknowledgments (if any), and References.The Introduction should provide a brief background to the subject of the paper, explain the importance of the study, and state a precise study question or purpose.

 The Methods section should describe the study design and methods (including the study setting and dates, patients/participants with inclusion and exclusion criteria, patient samples or animal specimens used, the essential features of any interventions, the main outcome measures, the laboratory methods followed, or data sources and how these were selected for the study), and state the statistical procedures employed in the research.The Results section should comprise the study results presented in a logical sequence, supplemented by tables and/or figures.
 Take care that the text does not repeat data that are presented in tables and/or figures.
 Only emphasize and summarize the essential features of the main results.

 The Discussion section should be used to emphasize the new and important aspects of the study, placing the results in context with published literature, the implications of the findings, and the conclusions that follow from the study results.The text should not exceed 3500 words.

 8.3.
 Case ReportsThe Introduction should describe the purpose of the present report, the significance of the disease and its specificity, and briefly review the relevant literature.

 The Case Report should include the general data of the case, medical history, family history, chief complaint, present illness, clinical manifestation, methods of diagnosis and treatment, and outcome.The Discussion should compare, analyze and discuss the similarities and differences between the reported case and similar cases reported in other published articles.
 The importance or specificity of the case should be restated when discussing the differential diagnoses.
 Suggest the prognosis of the disease and possibility of prevention.

-The text should not exceed 1500 words.
+The text should not exceed 1500 words.8.4.
+Short Communications

-The text should not exceed 1200 words, with no more than four figures or tables and no more than 10 references.
-The editors reserve the right to decide what constitutes a Short Communication.8.5.
+The text should not exceed 1200 words, with no more than four figures or tables, and no more than 10 references.
+The Editors reserve the right to decide what constitutes a Short Communication.8.5.
 Letters to the Editor

-Letters should have a title and include appropriate references, and the corresponding author’s mailing and e-mail addresses.
+Letters should have a title, include appropriate references, and the corresponding author’s mailing and e-mail addresses.
 Letters are edited, sometimes extensively, to sharpen their focus.
-They may be sent for peer review, at the discretion of JACME Editors.
+They may be sent for peer review at the discretion of JACME Editors.
 Letters are selected based on clarity, significance, and space.The text should not exceed 500 words and there should be no more than 6 references (1 table or figure may be included).

 The title page should contain the following information (in order, from the top to bottom of the page):

-- category of paper
+- article category

 - article title